 Know what doesn’t cause acne?
 Dirty skin.
 Having dirt on your skin doesn’t mean that you will get acne.
 This only becomes an issue if the pores become clogged.
 Makeup and cosmetics, on their own, won’t be a problem either.
 The idea is to have a cleansing routine that keeps the pores clear and minimizes skin irritation, since aggravating the hair follicles can lead to pimples.

 Since acne is a problem that begins underneath the skin, directly within the pores, the goal is to keep the pores open and clear.
-While not a cure for existing acne, developing the right skincare routine should have an impact on helping you achieve and maintain a healthy complexion.
+While not a cure for existing acne, developing the right skincare routine is part of maintaining your complexion.

 Once you have acne, you will need to seek out professional advice and treatment.
 Always be sure to consult a professional dermatologist if you have skin concerns as they will be able to put all the pieces together, diagnosis, and suggest the appropriate treatment.